xiaohw7/cgmoi/README.md

 - Angular acceleration values is rather unreliable and difference while loaded and unloaded may not be easily observed.
 Sometimes loaded values may even be higher than unloaded values.
 May be due to looseness and play at the epoxy region of removeable shaft.

+- First measurements of angular velocity tend to be buggy and inaccurate, hence code only starts recording values from second reading onwards.

-- If load cell readings become inaccurate, try running "Calibration" example and obtain calibration values for each individual load cell and input into the code.
+- If load cell readings become inaccurate, try running "Calibration" example from this [github library](https://github.com/olkal/HX711_ADC) and obtain calibration values for each individual load cell and input into the code.

 - If there is a need to stop measurements/linear actuators/stepper motor immediately, unplug Arduino to "Emergency Stop".